Mena-Saleh/TreeVis/README.md

 # AlgoVis
-A series of visual representations of the most popular data structures and algorithms on a web site.
+A website that showcases visual representations of the most popular algorithms in the world of computer science.